Registrations for this event are now closed. Please contact reception for further details.

 The 2019 Sydney Peace Prize is proudly supported by the Australia Institute, the United States Studies Centre and the University of Sydney Faculty of Arts and Social Sciences.

 The 2019 Sydney Peace Prize Jury chose the Me Too movement from over 200 nominations from the community.
 The Me Too movement has changed the way we understand and talk about sexual harassment and violence, by highlighting the breadth and impact of sexual harassment and violence around the world, in homes, public spaces, and workplaces.

 Tarana Burke began building the movement in 2006 to help survivors of sexual violence, particularly black women and girls, connect to resources for healing, and to build a survivor-led community of advocates against sexual violence.
 Her grassroots work has now expanded to reach a global community of survivors from all walks of life.

 “We owe future generations nothing less than a world free of sexual violence.
 I believe we can build that world.” – Tarana Burke

 Tracey Spicer AM is a journalist, author and broadcaster who has spearheaded the Me Too Movement in Australia.
-She has produced award-winning investigations into sexual harassment in media workplaces, and created NOW Australia in 2018 to support those who have been sexually harassed in their workplace and to advocate for safe workplaces.
+She has produced award-winning investigations into sexual harassment in media workplaces, and has worked with survivors on a three-part documentary, soon to air on the ABC.